 * “The New Wave of Underwater Hotels,” a photo essay I put together for HuffPost, got quite a few “likes” and “shares,” which I suppose suggests there may indeed be a vibrant market for sub-aquatic accommodations.

 * “Sea Base Alpha,” my feature story in the June 2012 issue of Discover magazine, is almost like an epilogue to my book in that it describes the continuing efforts to build on the Sealab-era advances that made sea bases and long-duration dives possible.
 I have to say this story looked a lot better in the print magazine than it does online, but the words are all there, so . . . enjoy!

 * “The Closure of Aquarius Reef Base and America’s Scientific Ambitions,” a piece I wrote for HuffPost, follows up on the possibility raised in my New York Times op-ed that the world’s only Sealab-style marine research base might lose its federal funding.

 * “Is Dusk Descending on Aquarius Seabase?”
 This article for the online edition of Pacific Standard magazine adds some key fiscal details to my HuffPost piece and to other media reports that followed it during the summer of 2012, when moves were being made to save Aquarius.

 * “The Hunt to Catch the Giant Squid – On Film.”
 Who knew this creature had never been filmed in the wild?
-With this piece for Pacific Standard magazine’s online edition I had some fun bringing readers up to speed on this unusual cinematic venture.
+With this piece for Pacific Standard online, I had some fun bringing readers up to speed on this unusual cinematic venture.

-* “How Humans Learned to Live Under Water” is a story I wrote for the tech website Gizmodo to provide some historical and technical background for the site’s multi-faceted coverage of the July 2012 mission at Aquarius Reef Base.
+* “How Humans Learned to Live Under Water” is a story I wrote for the tech website Gizmodo to provide some historical and technical background for the site’s multi-faceted coverage of the July 2012 mission at the Aquarius Reef Base.
 I also helped out with a related story about how NASA uses Aquarius to train astronauts.